Nhathuy1305/I-Hate-Money/README.md

   establishing budgets.
 - **Income Management**: Users can effortlessly add and manage their income sources within the app, facilitating a better grasp of their cash flow.
-- **Budgeting**: Prospero App presents budgeting features, empowering users to define personalized budgets for various expense categories and monitor their progress.
+- **Budgeting**: Presents budgeting features, empowering users to define personalized budgets for various expense categories and monitor their progress.
-- **Reports and Analytics**: Detailed reports and visually appealing analytics aid users in scrutinizing their financial information, identifying spending trends.
+- **Reports and Analytics**: Detailed reports and visually appealing analytics aid users in scrutinizing their financial information, and identifying spending trends.

 # Contributing<a name="Contributing">